tbillington/kondo/README.md

 To build `kondo` you can run `cargo build` from the projects root directory.

 To build `kondo-ui` you must first navigate into the `kondo-ui` directory, then you can run `cargo build`.
-Because we use [druid](https://github.com/xi-editor/druid) for the interface you'll need to satisfy druid's [platform specific dependencies](https://github.com/xi-editor/druid#platform-notes).

 ## Similar Projects